 The future direction of outsourcing facts and figures is mainly predicted with strong optimism.
 Grand View Research expects a compounded annual growth rate of 8% in the period between 2020 and 2027.

-5. Nike outsources over a million jobs globally.
+5. Based on the Nike outsourcing facts, Nike outsources over a million jobs globally.

 (HBS Digital Initiative)

 In 2017, Nike had 1.02 million employees in 42 countries.
 Furthermore, 44% of Nike’s production outsourcing went to Vietnam, and the nearest second was China, at 29%.

 6. Business process outsourcing is expected to produce almost $113 billion of revenue in the US in 2021.